-The CJLEADS project is a joint effort, managed by the Office of the State Controller, with participation from more than 100 State and 20 SAS Institute, Inc. project team members.
+The CJLEADS project is a joint effort, managed by the Office of Information Technology Services, with participation from more than 100 State and 20 SAS Institute, Inc. project team members.
 The project team has partnered with local subject matter experts to understand industry best practices in criminal justice information sharing and to further the efforts of the project.

 Purpose of CJLEADS

 CJLEADS, or the Criminal Justice Law Enforcement Automated Data Services, is an offender based application being developed to meet two objectives.

 CJLEADS is another tool for criminal justice professionals to use in making quicker and more effective decisions.
 Although the information that is contained in CJLEADS is currently available in many different places, it is not readily available to all criminal justice professionals.
 The advantage of CJLEADS is that it brings together, in one place, criminal justice data from multiple systems to help create a clearer picture of an offender, and this data is available to all criminal justice and law enforcement professionals.

 Session Law 2008-107, House Bill 2436 recognized the urgent need for state-of-the-art integrated criminal justice information and mandated:

 The development and implementation of a framework for sharing of critical information as soon as possible.

 The Criminal Justice Advisory Committee, the Department of Justice, the Administrative Office of the Courts, the Department of Juvenile Justice and Delinquency Prevention, the Department of Correction, the Department of Crime Control and Public Safety, the Department of Transportation, and local law enforcement agencies shall fully cooperate with the Office of the State Controller and the State Chief Information Officer, to identify the informational needs, develop a plan of action, provide access to data, and implement secure integrated applications for information sharing of criminal justice and corrections data.